Sarwarhridoy4/YT_Downloader_Kivy/README.md

 3. Click on `Select Video Quality` to choose the desired quality.
 4. Click on `Select Destination Folder` to specify where the video will be downloaded.
 5. Press the `Download` button to start downloading the video.
-6. The app will display the download progress and the estimated time to complete (ETA).
+6. The app will display the download progress and the estimated completion time (ECT).

 ## Project Structure